OStach-adm01/terraform-lab/docs/roadmap.md

 - [ ] Add repeatable checks for `terraform fmt`, `terraform validate`, `tflint`, `ansible-lint`, and `yamllint`.
 - [ ] Add validation for Kubernetes manifests.
 - [ ] Decide whether checks run through a local script, Makefile, pre-commit hooks, or CI.
+- [ ] Provide a documented Ansible verification sequence that can be run after cloning the repository onto a rebuilt controller.
 - [x] Add a project overview, current infrastructure status, and repository structure to the README.
 - [x] Add a diagram of the current and planned infrastructure architecture.
 - [x] Document the current key engineering decisions.